timonla/blog/diet-review-sep-2020/post.md

 I thought I knew, overboard, if I learn something new.
 From time to time I like to review my diet on whatever factors I recently altered.

-Unless you are an olympic athlete and want to get the last bit of performance out of your diet, or have a serious medical condition, I don't think there is a point in doing this all the time.
+Unless you are an Olympic athlete and want to get the last bit of performance out of your diet, or have a serious medical condition, I don't think there is a point in doing this all the time.
 However, doing it when trying out new stuff, can give you a good understanding what foods contain which nutrients and you can use that on a day to day basis without thinking much about it.